top of page

 “This is one of the best books on First Responder Suicide Prevention and Wellness I have ever read.
 Those of us who have had the privilege to be taught by Eric Weaver or teach alongside him know how fortunate we are.
 His knowledge has helped me maintain my own emotional wellness and given me tools to look after those officers I work with, those who I supervise and, most importantly my family.
 One of the best things about Eric's book is the focus on families.
 That is going to be unbelievably impactful and help so many first responders and their families.
 I really haven't seen that in any other books or articles on first responder wellness.
 I thank God that Eric had the strength and courage to write this book from a lived experience perspective to let all First Responders know that no matter how bad they feel, recovery is possible.”

-Lt.
+Capt.
 Jeremy Romo, DSN 3126

 St. Louis County Police Department

-Bureau of Tactical Support
+Commander, Bureau of Communications

 bottom of page